DotaPie/Cat-Monitoring/README.md

 # Cat Monitoring
-- Takes stream from any amount of cameras (or any video stream really) and detects motion on them.
+- Takes stream from any amount of cameras (or any video stream that is accepted by opencv python library) and detects motion on them.
 - If motion is detected, video (with some pre-buffer and post-buffer) is saved locally or uploaded to FTP server (can do one or another, or both).
 - Streams can be viewed via web browser (this feature supports only up to 4 streams).
 <p align="center">